replicatedhq/kots/design/proxy_public_images.md

 ## Alternatives Considered

 An alternative to this method is to push images to private repos.
 These can be hosted by any registry, including registry.replicated.com.
-The downside of this method is the the requirement that vendors modify their CI process or make currently public repos private.
+The downside of this method is the requirement that vendors modify their CI process or make currently public repos private.

 ## Security Considerations

 There are no known impacts on security.